seqscope/NovaScope/docs/installation/env_setup.md

 ```

 * `python`: If your Python environment was set up using a Python version accessed through a module, your environment depends on certain shared files from that module.
 Therefore, you must add the `python: "python/<version_information>"`  in the `envmodules` section to load the same module you initially used to establish your environment.
 But if you set up with a locally installed Python (not using `module load`), comment out or remove the module line `python: "python/<version_information>"`.
-* `samtools`: Using `envmodules` to load `samtools` can be an alternative to specifying its path in `tools`.
+* `samtools`: Using `envmodules` to load `samtools` can be an alternative to specifying its path in [`tools`](#tools).
 The given example is designed for instances where `samtools` is integrated into the `Bioinformatics` module system, which necessitates loading the `Bioinformatics` module prior to loading `samtools`.
 In this case, provide all modules that required to be loaded in the correct order, joint by `&&`.

 ## Reference Database

 Please list every reference database used for alignment here.
-For instructions on preparing reference data, please consult the section on [Installing NovaScope](./requirement.md/#preparing-reference-genomes).
+For instructions on preparing reference data, please consult the [Preparing Reference Genomes](./requirement.md/#preparing-reference-genomes).

 It is imperative to ensure the reference database matches to the species of your input data.